By Brian Fairbanks

 “Rotating chair group discussions encourage students to actively listen to selected speakers who follow a pattern of guiding class discussion and summarizing previous points,” explains the Prodigy blog.
 “Students lead and stimulate class discussion as they ‘rotate’ roles, repeatedly selecting the following speaker.”

 By learning how to design effective online experiences, educators can help strategically foster student engagement and enjoyment in the online classroom.
 Additionally, it is essential to be able to provide the same level of support to students through distance learning as in-person learning.
-This requires a fundamental knowledge of the latest online tools to aid student success.
+This requires a fundamental knowledge of the latest online tools to aid learner success.

 The Foundations in Virtual Teaching course focuses on key skills, including: